Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 and pay for recent expensive improvements to the club (overhaul of courts).
 * The building is also available for hire which helps to generate revenue.

-The wireframe view of the website is provided in Tennis_club.pdf [Link to wireframes](assets/docs/Tennis_club.pdf)

-## Features

 ### Which features should be included in the website's design?

-### Generic features
+#### Generic features
 * Consistent headers and footers must be used across all pages to allow easy use of the website.
 * Headers contain links to the other pages in the website.
-* Footers contain links to the head coach's website, membership secretary, weather plus social media.
+* Footers contain links to the head coach's website, membership secretary, venue hire, County League and social media.
 * Responsive design is included for all pages to allow good display of the website on desktop, tablet and mobile phone.
 * There are separate pages for adult and junior players because training and competition events are different.
 * Consistency is needed between events page (for adult members) and juniors page making it easier for families to join.